IMPORTANT NOTE: Due to precautions around the COVID-19 virus, this event has been postponed to a later date to-be-determined.

 - Energy access.

 Our Call for Abstracts for emerging scholars (including Ph.D. students, postdoctoral fellows, junior faculty, and other early-career researchers) conducting research at the intersection of energy and data science has closed.

 Accepted abstracts will be invited to participate as lightning talks, session speakers, or poster presentations.
-Notification of accepted abstracts will be sent by March 6, 2020.

 Dr. Mario Berges, Carnegie Mellon University

 Dr. Kyle Bradbury, Duke University